What’s your risk of getting COVID during holiday gatherings? Check this interactive map - NewsBreak

 For gatherings of 20, risk levels rise in not only the Midwest and New England but in western states like Arizona and New Mexico.
 Four counties – Tompkins; Pike; De Baca, New Mexico; and Kent, Texas – have risk levels above 75%.

 If you are attending a gathering of 50 people, the chances of at least one person having COVID-19 rises substantially in many counties.
-On the interactive map many counties become red, meaning the risk level is 75% or higher.
-With gatherings of 100, some states turn completely red.
-Even with events of just 10 people, the smallest group size the tool measures, every state has at least one county with a risk level between 1% and 25%.These are the worst times to travel on the roads for Christmas, New Year’s
+On the interactive map, many counties become red, meaning the risk level is 75% or higher.
+With gatherings of 100, some states turn entirely red.
+Even with events of just ten people, the smallest group size the tool measures, every state has at least one county with a risk level between 1% and 25%.Merck pill approved as 2nd easy-to-use drug against COVID-19

 In a Monday update, the CDC reported the U.S. has seen over 929,000 new cases of COVID-19 reported.
 This comes just days after the country surpassed 50 million total cases and 800,000 COVID-related deaths since the start of the pandemic.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.